vimcasts/vimcasts.org/source/episodes/71-meet-neovim.md

 On the wiki, there's a [list of plugins][nvim-plugins] that exploit Neovim's features, such as remote plugins and the built in terminal.
 I expect to see this list growing over time.

+### Case study: Unite and Denite

+The [Unite][unite] plugin by Shougo makes an interesting case study.
+This is a popular plugin, but it's always been plagued by poor performance.
+It's implemented in Vimscript, which is too slow for the kind of work that Unite does.

+The author has given up on trying to fix these performance issues and started a new plugin called [Denite][denite].
+In Denite, all of the heavy-lifting is performed in a separate Python process.
+Denite does not yet support all of the features of Unite, but it performs much more snappily.
+If you want to extend the functionality of Denite, you can do so by writing your own plugin in Python.
+It's a good showcase for Neovim's remote plugins.

 ### Further reading

 * [Installing Neovim][install]